I feel excitement. I feel gloomy. I feel jealousy. I feel rage. I feel . . . excitement.

 nothing, it's that I don't see. that I don't see.
 My eyes float up on yellow strings, they're above my head

-floating, bouncing up and down, from side to side, as I do not move an inch curled inside me yet take in the entirety of an
+floating, bouncing from up to down, from side to side, as I do not move an inch curled inside me yet take in the entirety of an

 inner terrain.
 Rocky it is, a land full of boulders and heaps of slag, barren of life.
 A cloud, if there was